-The Guild has just under 40 branches across the UK at the moment, which operate separately from the main Guild but are affiliated to it.
+The Guild has just over 30 branches across the UK at the moment, which operate separately from the main Guild but are affiliated to it.
 Branches organise their own programmes, tailored to the interests of their members.
 Events typically include some or all of:

 talks on fly tying and related matters by well-known experts on the subject;

 fly tying evenings;

 social outings which may appeal to other halves as well.

 The Guild encourages members to join a local branch and take part in their programme of activities.

 A few testimonials from members who have done so:

 “For anyone who is not aware, I would like to say that the local branches of the Fly Dressers’ Guild are by far the most effective way to learn about fly tying.
 In the 10 years or so since I started, I would have learned only the smallest fraction but for joining our branch” (“Mudskipper”, The Fly Dressers’ Guild forum)

 “This is the best way to learn fly tying – and we do have a laugh too!!!!” (“fedmof1”, The Fly Dressers’ Guild forum)

 Please note the branches operate independently and are run by their own committees.
 They may charge an additional fee for membership to support their programme of activities.